lzapffe/ds_labs/lab-05.md

 ![](lab-05_files/figure-gfm/vis_tx-1.png)<!-- -->

-The distances in Texas are a lot smaller again than what it was in North Carolina.
-There is a little big of range, so there are some locations where the chains are further apart.
+The distances in Texas are a lot smaller than what it was in North Carolina.
+There is a little bit of range though, so some locations have the chains further apart from each other.
 However, the mean is 5.7918 km away from each other, which is similar to the average in Alaska, with about a 5 minute drive.

 ### Exercise 11

 Doing this all again, this time for New York, where I went for
 undergrad:

+Filtering by New York and joining the two data frames:

 ``` r
 dennys_ny <- dennys %>%